 Nevertheless, i want to present this method shortly, therewith you understand the excel file i want to share with you.

 Figure 2.
-Lisz-Fragment
+Lisz-Fragment |

-We overtake the usual notation, that each cipher symbol is associated with the integer $xy$, whereof $x$ stands for the number of cusps and $y$ is the orientation, that is $1$ is up, going clockwise until $8$, which is upper-left.
+We adopt the usual notation, that each cipher symbol is associated with the integer $xy$, whereof $x$ stands for the number of cusps and $y$ is the orientation, that is $1$ is up, going clockwise until $8$, which is upper-left.

 Using this particular arrangement from (*), (**) and (***), one could build the following matrix: